 Portland, Oregon.
 1 years with Bicycle Adventures.

-Matt says he (humbly) feels he can own the statement: “I have tried it all.”
-He served in the military with the U.S. Coast Guard, finished his bachelor’s degree on a Wednesday night and started his master’s degree on Thursday.
-On a whim and after one visit, he packed up and moved to Seattle.
-He spent many years as his own boss; he spent several more working for a boss in corporate America.
-He lost over 60 pounds and many pant sizes, ran a marathon, got beat in a 5k by his mother, and spent a summer as a Pedi-cab driver.
-He’s been on a prime-time Friday night TV show, saved lives in and out of the water, and failed public speaking in college - only to become public speaker years later.
-He says he became a personal trainer and SPINN instructor (a current passion) completely by accident.
+Matt's drive and varied background bring an incredible amount of experience to guiding.
+He served in the military with the U.S. Coast Guard, saving lives both in and out of the water.
+He spent many years as his own boss; several more working for a boss in corporate America.
+He finished his bachelor’s degree on a Wednesday night and started his master’s degree the next morning.
+Smitten with Seattle after just one visit, he packed up and relocated.
+He lost over 60 pounds and many pant sizes, ran a marathon, got beat in a 5k by his mother, and even spent a summer as a pedi-cab driver.
+He failed public speaking in college - only to become public speaker years later, with appearances on a prime-time Friday night TV show.
+If you ask, he'll say he became a personal trainer and SPINN instructor (a current passion) completely by accident.

 First bike: "It was a Huffy that I actually got TWICE.
 My mom and dad painted it without me knowing and gave it to me AGAIN!"